 The black triangle curve of the committed exerciser is in between these extremes

 “low doses of casual, lifelong exercise do not prevent the decreased compliance and distensibility observed with healthy, sedentary aging.
 In contrast, 4 to 5 exercise sessions/week throughout adulthood prevent most of these age-related changes”

 It would appear we need at least 4-5 30 minute exercise session per week to forestall the age-related stiffening of the heart and lower our chances of getting heart failure, hypertension and atrial fibrillation.

-Since this was an observational study there is always a chance that lack of exercise is not the causes of poor cardiac stiffness.
-It is conceivable that those of us with stiffer hearts tend to be more sedentary because of the poor cardiac function.
+Since this was an observational study there is always a chance that lack of exercise is not the cause of poor cardiac stiffness.
+It is conceivable that those of us with stiffer hearts tend to be more sedentary because of poor cardiac function.

 Can You Reverse The Age-Related Changes In Cardiac Stiffness?

-This study identified 61 sedentary men in their mid-fifties and randomly assigned them to either 2 years of exercise training or attention control (a combination of yoga, balance, and strength training 3 times per week for 2 years) and measured their LV stiffness and max VO2 before and after intervention.
+This study identified 61 sedentary men in their mid-fifties and randomly assigned them to either 2 years of exercise training or attention control (a combination of yoga, balance, and strength training 3 times per week for 2 years) and measured their left ventricular stiffness and max VO2 before and after the intervention.

 Max VO2 increased by 18% and LV stiffness declined from .072 to .051 in the exercise group but did not change in the control group.